Frequently Asked Questions

 Your AUA is the amount of medical costs that you are responsible for before sharing can take place and other members can share into your medical expenses.
 Your AUA responsibility varies depending on the program and family size of your membership.

 Of course.
-In fact, many participants have insurance through work or another source.
+In fact, many participants have health insurance through work or another source.
 They participate with us for the sheer excitement of helping others.
 They never expect to submit bills.
-And in those cases where money is still owed after insurance makes its payments, Liberty HealthShare will share the balance of eligible expenses.
+And in those cases where money is still owed after insurance makes its payments, Liberty HealthShare members will share the balance of eligible expenses.